webtrackerxy/app-control-iot-ros2/ros2/README.md

 ```
  ros2 topic echo /sensor/distance

- you will see something like this:
+ you will see something like this: It return the data from the distance sensor in meter.
 data: 0.1850000023841858
 ---
 data: 0.18400000035762787